casey-cochran/Nuvolum-challenge/README.md

 I chose to utilize Flexbox rather than Grid given that there did not seem to be many differing parts of each product.
 I felt that utilizing Flexbox would take less development time for this task.

+I incorporated axios rather than fetch due to its ability to handle errors more efficiently.

 # Resources utilized

 I mostly relied on google and stack overflow to find the answers I needed as well as css-tricks.